Julie London: Emergency!

 London remained close with ex-husband Jack Webb, and in 1972, he cast her and Troup in his television series Emergency!, of which he was executive producer.
-London played Dixie McCall, and Troup was cast as emergency-room physician Dr. Joe Early.
-They appeared in the same roles in an episode of the Webb-produced series Adam-12.
+London played Dixie McCall, Rampart's Chief Nurse of The Emergency Room, and Troup was cast as emergency room physician Dr. Joe Early, along with her best friend Robert Fuller as Dr. Kelly Brackett, Rampart's Chief of Emergency Medicine.
+They all appeared in the same roles in an episode of the Webb-produced series Adam-12.

 In 1977, after a six-year run of 128 episodes, Emergency! was cancelled despite good ratings.
 London, the only actress to appear in every episode of the series, was invited back for two of the four TV movie specials, and the show ended in 1979.
 During this time, London appeared in television advertisements for Rose Milk Skin Care Cream.
 Later, Webb offered London a position as executive producer of future television projects, but she chose to retire from the television industry to spend more time with her family.
 She completed "My Funny Valentine", her last musical recording, for the soundtrack of the Burt Reynolds film Sharky's Machine in 1981.